KrithikaChandrasekhar/tdd_practice/Cat/README.md

 ## Test cases
 - When calling 'cat' without arguments, then it reads standard input.
 Also it reacts to EOF on STDIN.
 - When calling 'cat text.txt', then it prints the file on standard output.
-- When calling 'cat text.txt hello.txt', then it prints both the on standard output.
+- When calling 'cat text.txt hello.txt', then it prints both the files on standard output.
 - When calling 'cat text.txt filedoesnotexist', then it prints text.txt file and "cat: filedoesnotexist: no such file or directory" on the standard output.
 - When calling 'cat' with a file/files which is/are in the project directory, then it prints it/them in the same sequenece on the standard output.
 - When calling 'cat' with a file/files which is/are not in the project directory, then it prints "cat: no such file or directory" on the standard output.
-- When calling 'cat Hello', then it prints the file on standard output.
+- When calling 'cat Hello.bin', then it prints the file on standard output.